hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Although the blue curve lies entirely on one side of the shifted purple line, the kink means the two never coincide, even when we zoom in infinitely.
+Although the blue curve lies entirely on one side of the purple line, the two never coincide, even when we zoom in.
-The slope isn't even well-defined!
+Put a different way, since the tangent to the blue curve isn't even well-defined, it cannot equal the purple line!
-This tells us an important technical condition on the mean value
+This places an important technical condition on the mean value
-theorem: at every point, the curve must be *straight at infinite zoom*, aka *differentiable*.
+theorem: at every point, the curve must be differentiable, aka *straight at infinite zoom*.

 We could leave it there, but for kicks, let's try and *maximally break* the theorem.